-Sumitomo Metal Mining Pogo LLC (Pogo) is the operator of the Pogo gold mine, located 38 miles northeast of Delta Junction, Alaska (see Figure 2.1).
-Pogo's Plan of Operations (POO) outlines Pogo Mine activities through June 2013 and reflects site experience gained since operations began in 2005 (Pogo, May 2011).
-Where appropriate, it builds upon the documents used for project permitting, including the 2002 Water Management Plan and Appendices, the 2003 Plan of Operations, and the 2003 Reclamation and Closure Plan.
+Sumitomo Metal Mining Pogo LLC (Pogo) is the operator of the Pogo gold mine, located 38 miles northeast of Delta Junction, Alaska (see Figure 1.1).
+Pogo's Plan of Operations (POO) outlines Pogo Mine activities through January 2017 and reflects site experience gained since operations began in 2005.
+Where appropriate, it builds upon the documents used for project permitting, as well as the 2014 Plan of Operations and the 2011 Reclamation and Closure Plan.